memeLab/Jandig/docs/marcadores-ingles.rst

-Hints to produce BookMarks
+Hints to produce Tags
 ==============================

-This document contains tecnical, aesthetics and good practices guidelines to the production of bookmarks of augmented reality Jandig.
+This document contains tecnical, aesthetics and good practices guidelines to the production of Tags of augmented reality Jandig.

-Bordas
+Borders
 ------

-As bordas são os elementos gráficos que engatilham o reconhecimento do objeto associado a cada marcador.
-Por esse motivo, não se deve cobri-las e elas devem sempre ser vistas completamente pela câmera.
-Colocar o dedo sobre uma das bordas ou aproximar demais a câmera do marcador inviabiliza o reconhecimento, por exemplo.
-Essa característica deve sempre ser levada em consideração na produção e aplicação dos marcadores.

-Utilizamos, por padrão, 20% de largura de borda nos marcadores Jandig.
-Ou seja, para um marcador com 10 centímetros de largura, teremos uma borda de 2 cm de largura.
+The borders are grafic elemnets that trigger the recognition of the object associated with each tag.
+For this reason, one should not cover them and them must always be seen completely by the camera.
+Put the finger over the border or approach the camera too close to the tag will derail the recognition, for example.
+This feature should be always taken into account in the production and application of the tags.

+We use by default 20% of width from the border in the Jandig tags, that is in a tag with 10 centimeters of width, we will have a border of 2 centimeters of width.

 A imagem central do marcador não deve tocar as bordas.
 A distância mínima dessa imagem para a margem interna da borda deve ser de 2% da